fjmoeller/StudioColladaExportFix/README.md

 you will need to export your model WITHOUT the lego logos

 # Dependencies
-This script uses numpy and elementtree
+This script uses numpy https://numpy.org/install/ and Python 3.9.7